nauxray/figuart-frontend/README.md

 # Figuart

 **Figuart** is an ecommerce website for people to buy figurines.

 Live Website: https://figuart.netlify.app

-## Features

-The main features of the website are as listed below:

-1. Browse through different yarns easily
-2. Sorting system (sort by alphabetical order, average rating, number of reviews)
-3. Filter and search system to narrow down yarns displayed
-   - Search by yarn name
-   - Filter by color, brand, weight, material
-4. Contribute yarn reviews, and ability to edit or delete a review
-5. View your past reviews to keep track of your progress
-6. Contribute yarn listings
-7. Create account and login with JWT Authentication
-8. Ability to change username/password

-Known bugs:

-Future features:

-1. Ability to report a user or flag a review for spam, inappropriate content, etc.
-1. Ability to upvote or downvote reviews
-1. Ability to react to user reviews with emojis
-1. Ability to reply to user reviews to facilitate discussion
-1. Ability to view other users' profile to see the date they joined, reviews posted, etc.
-1. Ability to add yarn to cart and purchase yarns
-1. Ability to save/favorite/like a yarn
-1. Retrieve username/password if user forgets
-1. Ability to view yarns contributed
-1. Add user profile picture
-1. Better security measures for user password

 ## Technologies Used
 1. ReactJS for frontend